mrme77/streaming-06-smart-smoker-alert/README.md

 ## Notes

 I did not implement the logging functionality for either producer or consumer.
-I also implemented a process to clean deque after the scheduled readings (5 for the smoker, and 20 for the food monitors).
+Also, why testing the alerts,  I changed the csv file to speed up the process.
+I uploaded the original csv file in the repo.
+I implemented a process to clean deque after the scheduled readings (5 for the smoker, and 20 for the food monitors).
 Below is an example from the smoker consumer:
 ```
 # Clear the deque every 5 readings
         if len(smoker_temperature_deque) % 5 == 0: